haslersn/sarntaler/doc/daemon-spec.md

-# Specification of the REST API offerred by the node
+# Specification of the REST API offerred by the daemon
-The node stores and verifies the blockchain and offers an interface for the miner and wallet to easily access blockchain data.
+The daemon stores and verifies the blockchain and offers an interface for the miner and wallet to easily access blockchain data.

 ## High-level specification: offered functionality
 `()` = redundant but might be useful as a shortcut